Documents to download

 Phase 2: Defunding qualifications that overlap with T Levels

-T Levels are expected to be fully available across England by 2025.
-Under the current timetable, funding will be removed from overlapping qualifications in waves from August 2024.
+T Levels will largely be rolled out across England by 2025.
+Under the previous government’s timetable, funding was due to be removed from overlapping qualifications in waves from August 2024.
 An overlapping qualification is a technical qualification with similar outcomes to a T Level.
+This defunding has since been paused (see below).

-In October 2022, the Department for Education published a list of the 134 qualifications that will have funding withdrawn from 2024 because they overlap with T Levels launched in waves one and two (digital; construction; education and childcare).
+In October 2022, the Department for Education published a list of the 134 qualifications that was due to have funding withdrawn from 2024 because they overlap with T Levels launched in waves one and two (digital; construction; education and childcare).

 In October 2023, it published a list of the 85 qualifications that will lose funding from 2025 because they overlap with wave three T Levels (business and administration; engineering and manufacturing; finance and accounting).